jakethellama/comp423-course-notes/docs/tutorials/go-setup.md

 ./hello-423-go
 ```

+!!! note "Comparisons to C"
     Using `go build` is similar to using `gcc hello.c -o hello` as it compiles the program to create an executable that is not immediately ran, unlike `go run`.

 Congrats, you now have a basic Go project setup in a Dev Container.